Changdev Maharaj: Present-day Remains

-Narayanpur, a village to the south of Pune at the foothills of Purandar fort is believed be the native village of Changdev.
+Narayanpur, a village to the south of Pune at the foothills of Purandar Fort, is believed be the native village of Changdev.
 It is believed that this ancient village, referred to as Pur during the Yadava Dynasty's rule, was a prosperous town.
-At present, it houses a 700+ year-old Narayan temple.
+At present, it houses a 700+ year-old Narayana temple.
 The temple, which is Hemadpanti style, has inscriptions on its wall which preach teachings of Changdev Maharaj.

-Even though not a temple by itself, the masonry wall used by Dnyaneshwar as a steed to visit Changdev (see below) is a sacred monument and is worshipped by the Varkaris visiting the holy city of Alandi.
+Even though not a temple by itself, the masonry wall used by Dnyaneshwar as a steed to visit Changdev (see below) is a sacred monument and is worshipped by the Varkaris visiting the holy town of Alandi.

-Dnyanadev and the flying wall
+Dnyanadev and the Flying Wall

 Changdev is most commonly known today due to his popular first encounter with Dnyaneshwar, also known as Dnyanadev.
-As the story goes, when the four siblings of Nivruttinath − Dnyaneshwar, Sopan, and Muktai − achieved glory, Changdev Maharaj wanted to test them, and hence sent them a blank note.
-When the siblings received this note, they laughed at the gesture and, on Nivritti’s asking, Dnyaneshwar wrote 65 verses which were the quintessence of Vedanta on it.
+As the story goes, when the four siblings of Nivruttinath, Dnyaneshwar, Sopan and Muktabai achieved glory, Changdev Maharaj wanted to test them, and hence sent them a blank note.
+When the siblings received this note, they laughed at the gesture and on Nivritti’s asking, Dnyaneshwar wrote 65 verses which were the quintessence of Vedanta on it.
 When the paper reached Changdev Maharaj, he had difficulty understanding what was written, and decided to meet the siblings to show them his yogic powers in person.
 For this visit he chose to ride on back of a tiger, wielding a poisonous cobra as a whip.
 When the siblings, then sitting on a masonry wall, saw the procession of Changdev Maharaj and thousands of his devotees walking toward their house, they decided to break his pride by humiliating him.
 They patted on the wall and it rose up to fly in the air.
 This use of an inanimate wall as a vehicle amazed everyone present.
 Changdev realized the greatness of these children.
 He became one of their disciples and overcame his pride and ego.
-These verses sent by Dnyaneshwar later became known as Changdev Pasashti (Pasast means 65 in Marathi) and are one of the holy scriptures amongst followers of Dnyaneshwar.
+These verses sent by Dnyaneshwar later became known as Changdev Pasashti (Pasasht means 65 in Marathi) and are one of the holy scriptures amongst followers of Dnyaneshwar.